-An individual has between 10 and 20,000 thoughts per hour.
-This conclusion may be shocking, but it is a reality.
+An individual makes a countless number of thoughts per hour.
 Many thoughts can tire the mind, just as an abundance of emotions can often exhaust our metabolism or immune system.

 Subsequently, thoughts create emotions and emotions lead to actions.
 So choose your thoughts carefully as they will determine the quality of your life, relationships, success, etc.